ooddle

 How ooddle Reminds You

 ooddle's Metabolic pillar includes a phone-free meal nudge tied to your usual eating times.
-The Mind pillar pairs the habit with a one-minute attentional reset before sitting down.
-The Recovery pillar uses the dinner version of this habit to support sleep.
+The reminder is brief and disappears when the meal starts, so the app itself does not become another phone trap.
+The Mind pillar pairs the habit with a one-minute attentional reset before sitting down for users who want one.
+The Recovery pillar uses the dinner version of this habit to support sleep, since rushed late-night phone-fueled meals worsen sleep quality.
 We make the small habit feel important, because it is.
 Explorer is free, Core is twenty-nine dollars a month, and Pass at seventy-nine dollars a month is coming soon.

 Ready to try something different?